nihohi0428/11ac_driver_for_BBB/README.md

         wpa_ptk_rekey=600
 }
 ```
-- You can check iwconfig command.
+- You can check wlan module working by using iwconfig command.
 ```
 $ sudo iwconfig
 wlan0     IEEE 802.11AC  ESSID:"Your AP"  Nickname:"xxxxx"